 Buy up to AAdvantage elite status for 2023

-If you log-in on this website with your AAdvantage number and password you should be able to see what kind of a status buy up offer is available to you, if any.
-This allows you to buy up to the next status level for this coming qualification year, which would be valid through March 31, 2023 (the different expiration is due to the changes coming to the American AAdvantage program this year — status will no longer follow the typical calendar year).
+If you log-in on this website with your AAdvantage number and password, you can see what kind of a status buy up offer is available to you, if any.
+This allows you to buy up to the next status level for this coming qualification year, compared to what you’ve already requalified for.

 - If you take advantage of one of these buy ups, your status should be updated within three business days

 - Whatever you spend on a status buy up won’t count toward your Loyalty Points total, other than what you earn with credit card spending if you use a co-branded AAdvantage card

 If you were to take advantage of this, it could make sense to wait until the end of the month, to see if you have any more opportunities to earn Loyalty points in the traditional way, since this buy up offer is still valid even after the qualification year ends.
 I’d only recommend taking advantage of this if you’re sure you won’t be able to earn the status you’re hoping for otherwise.

 What’s the cost to buy AAdvantage elite status?